 2.6 Group meetings:

-In Semester 1, the School will also arrange group meetings at which information and advice on matters such as research techniques, scholarships, study abroad, work experience and careers is conveyed to Personal Tutees.
+In Semester 1, the School will also arrange group meetings at which information and advice on matters such as research techniques and ethics, scholarships, study abroad, work experience and careers will be conveyed to Personal Tutees.
 These meetings will be held separately for students in different years.
-In Semester 2, your Personal Tutor will arrange a group meeting in which they will give you advice on study skills, critical thinking skills, essay writing, revision, exam technique and other topics.
+In Semester 2, the type of group meeting you attend will depend on which Subject Area you belong to.
+History students will attend group meetings which will address particular issues arising at various points in the History programmes and will help them to navigate their way more effectively through them; for final-year students, the emphasis will be on all aspects of assessment and classification procedures.
+The meetings will conclude with follow-up discussion with Personal Tutors.
+Classics students will attend group meetings with their Personal Tutors in which they will receive advice on study skills, critical thinking skills, essay writing, revision, exam technique and other topics.
+Archaeology students will attend group meetings with their Personal Tutors which will cover general course feedback, coursework and exam issues, course choices, administrative matters, student experience issues, and practical and fieldwork training advice.

 You will be notified of these group meetings by email and by other means.
 Semester 1 meetings will last for an hour and a half and semester 2 meetings will typically last for an hour.